 Houses4Cambodia hosted a fundraising dinner that raised just over $30,000 to cover the cost of the school.
 This was made possible thanks to the incredible support and generosity of countless friends, communities and businesses who really got behind for the cause.
 See photos of the 2017 GVH Fundraising Dinner.

-Back Yourself is all about encouraging women to step up, overcome self-doubt and believe that they are capable of achieving their dreams!
+Back Yourself is an Amazon Best Seller, about encouraging women to step up, overcome self-doubt and believe that they are capable of achieving their dreams!
 Featuring API founder Emma Allen, in collaboration with other leading Australian businesswomen across diverse industries and ages, this book is the brainchild of Peace Mitchell and Katy Garner from AusMumpreneur and the Women’s Business Collective.

 Filled with practical tips for people looking to start a business, or scale their business, with invaluable advice from women who’ve tread the path already, having created and scaled successful, profitable businesses.